Jaanu (2020 film): Soundtrack

 Govind Vasantha is the composer of the album.

-Neesitha Nyayapati writing for The Times of India said that Prem Kumar’s Sharwanand and Samantha-starrer Jaanu’s OST has a whopping seven numbers all composed by Govind Vasantha who was also the composer for the original Tamil movie, 96.
+Neesitha Nyayapati writing for The Times of India said that Prem Kumar's Sharwanand and Samantha-starrer Jaanu’s OST has a whopping seven numbers all composed by Govind Vasantha who was also the composer for the original Tamil movie, 96.
 The album is mostly penned by Shree Mani, the OST of Jaanu sure has its moments.
+The tracks Iravingu Theevai, Anthaathi, and Kaathale Kaathale were retained from the original film and were titled Komma Veedi, Anantham, and Oohale respectively.
+An additional alaap sung by Chinmayi was included at the start of the song Oohale.

 Release

-The film is was released on 7 February 2020, after being pushed back from the previously scheduled release date of 31 January 2020.
+The film was released on 7 February 2020, after being pushed back from the previously scheduled release date of 31 January 2020.
 Despite being a remake, the film was dubbed into Tamil under the same title.

 Reception

 Neesitha Nyayapati writing for The Times of India said "This is not a feel-good film because it’s much heftier than that" giving 3.5 out of 5.
 K Janani writing for India Today said that "director C Prem Kumar’s Jaanu is an ode to unspoken love between two people.
 With powerful performances, Jaanu is a faithful remake of Tamil film 96."

-Sangeetha Devi Dundoo writing for The Hindu said that C Prem Kumar creates a poetic world of love, longing and nostalgia, helped by winsome performances and music and Jaanu, like 96, is poetic.
+Sangeetha Devi Dundoo writing for The Hindu said that C Prem Kumar creates a poetic world of love, longing, and nostalgia, helped by winsome performances and music, and Jaanu, like 96, is poetic.
 Firstpost said that Sharwanand, Samantha's bittersweet romance drama is heartbreakingly cathartic giving 3.25 out of 5.
-123telugu.com gave 3 out of 5 saying that Jaanu is a faithful remake which has the feel and emotions intact from the original.